Nour115/Visualisation/README.md

 In this repository, you'll find two Jupyter notebooks that generates the three visualizations :

 - **Chloropleth maps in Altair.ipynb** is the initial implementation.
-- is the final notebook with the refined implementation that should be run.
+- **Baby_names_final.ipynb** is the final notebook with the refined implementation that should be run.

 Below are the resulting visualizations: